ideaconsult/h5pyd/docs/index.rst

 Python Client Library for HDF5 REST Interface
 =============================================

-.. admonition:: Special Acknowledgment

-    h5pyd package is modeled after `h5py <https://docs.h5py.org>`_ and this documentation was started from h5py's.

-    h5pyd developers express their gratitude to the h5py project for developing so functional API and great documentation.

 The h5pyd package is a client library for the `HDF REST interface
 <https://github.com/HDFGroup/hdf-rest-api>`_.
 It represents an alternative to
 the HDF5 library when paired with the following services: